 - A unified tax regime will lead to less corruption which will indirectly affect the common man.

-Negative Impact of GST on the Common man or Disadvantages of GST :
+Negative Impact of GST on Common man: Disadvantages of GST

 - Service tax rate @ 15% is presently charged on the services.
 So, if GST is introduced at a higher rate which is likely to be seen in the near future, the cost of services will rise.
+GST shall be charged @18% on maximum services and shall reach upto 28% for few services.
 In simple words, all the services like telecom, banking, airline etc. will become more expensive.

 - Increased cost of services means, an add on to your monthly expenses.